French Executive Commission of 1848

-The Executive Commission of 1848 was a short-lived government during the French Second Republic, chaired by François Arago, that exercised executive power from 9 May 1848 to 24 June 1848.
+The Executive Commission of 1848 (French: Commission exécutive) was a short-lived government during the French Second Republic, chaired by François Arago, which exercised executive power from 9 May to 24 June 1848.
 It succeeded the Provisional Government of 1848 and was in turn replaced by the Cabinet of General Cavaignac.

-The members of the Commission acted as joint head of state.
+The members of the Commission acted as collective head of state.

 The Commission lacked support in the National Assembly.
 It soon found itself at odds with the conservative majority and effectively unable to properly govern.
-The closure of the National Workshops, by leading to the June Days Uprising, sealed the doom of the Executive Commission.
-Judging the Commission unable to quell the uprising, the Assembly effectively dissolved it on June 24 by a vote of no confidence and gave full powers to General Louis Eugène Cavaignac.
+The closure of the National Workshops, by leading to the June Days uprising, sealed the doom of the Executive Commission.
+Judging the Commission unable to quell the uprising, the Assembly effectively dissolved it on 24 June by a vote of no confidence and gave full powers to General Louis-Eugène Cavaignac.

 Formation

 In May 1848 the National Assembly decided to establish the Executive Commission as a form of collective presidency, similar to that of Year III in the first French Revolution.
 The members were chosen from prominent members of the former Provisional Government.

 The members named to the commission by the Assembly on 9 May 1848 were François Arago (President of the Commission), Alphonse de Lamartine, Louis-Antoine Garnier-Pagès, Alexandre Auguste Ledru-Rollin and Pierre Marie de Saint-Georges.

 These members acted jointly as head of state.

 Lamartine was seen by many as representing order and respect for property, while Ledru-Rollin stood for violence and communism.

 However, Lamartine used his strong popular mandate to force the National Assembly to make Ledru-Rollin one of the members of the Executive Commission.